 In fact, if you find a way to spend some time in the lobby, you’ve experienced the best the Rod and Gun Club has to offer, even if you don’t stay overnight.

-You can do that if you lunch or dinner in the beautiful dining room or on the expansive screened porch overlooking the river.
+You can soak up all the ambiance if you have lunch or dinner in the beautiful dining room or on the expansive screened porch overlooking the river.

 The man behind the Everglades City Rod and Gun Club – and the Tamiami Trail